-1. Try Your Luck at the Monte Carlo Casino
+1. Try your luck at the Monte Carlo Casino

-The Monte Carlo casino also holds the largest slot machine collection in Europe, with more than 1,000 of them spread across the different rooms.
-The Salle des Amériques is made entirely for slot machines, while the rest of the rooms also incorporate a selection of European (English and European French Roulette) and American table games (Blackjack and Texas Hold’em Poker).
+The Monte Carlo casino also has the largest slot machine collection in Europe.
+There are more than 1,000 of them spread across the different rooms!
+The Salle des Amériques, for example, is made entirely for slot machines.
+The rest, on the other hand, also have a selection of European (English and European French Roulette) and American table games (Blackjack and Texas Hold’em Poker).

-A strict “over eighteen only” admission (with ID or passport) and appropriate casual clothes rule is applied from 2pm, requiring a smart dress code in the evening.
+A strict “over eighteen only” admission (with ID or passport) and appropriate casual clothes rule applies from 2pm.
+For the evening, a smart dress code is required.
 Entry costs 10€ plus a further 10€ for anyone wishing to gamble in a private room.
 The casino is also open for tours every day from 9am to 2pm, except when the Monaco Grand Prix is on.

-2. Walk along the Monaco Grand Prix Circuit
+2. Walk along the Monaco Grand Prix circuit

 3. Walk up to the top of “The Rock of Monaco”

-Walk up the red bricks of the Rampe Major and through the two 16th century gateways to get the best views of the downtown districts of Monte-Carlo and La Condamine, with the luxury yachts of Port de Fontvieille and Port Hercule blending in with the blue Mediterranean Sea.
+Walk up the red bricks of the Rampe Major and through the two 16th century gateways.
+You can get the best views of the downtown districts of Monte-Carlo and La Condamine from here.
+You can also spot the luxury yachts of Port de Fontvieille and Port Hercule blending in with the blue Mediterranean Sea.

 4. Admire the Prince’s Palace of Monaco

 The Prince’s Palace architecture reflects the history of the Grimaldi family and Monaco.
 Unlike other European palaces, it has been extended and fortified throughout time after being bombarded and besieged by foreign authorities on several occasions, giving it a unique puzzle-like shape.

-5. Visit Grace Kelly’s Tomb at the Monaco Cathedral
+5. Visit Grace Kelly’s tomb at the Monaco Cathedral

 6. Marvel at the Monaco Palace of Justice